Meet our people

 How did you get connected with Societe Generale?

 I was looking for opportunities in the investment banking space and I saw the internship advertised by our careers mentor in Eastern Rugby Club (Sydney) where I was playing.
 So I reached out to Toby Lawson, Head of Global Markets in Australia who I met there and enquired if there were any permanent junior roles within the bank.
-He explained that they were looking to pilot the graduate analyst program here in Hong Kong.
+He explained that they were looking to pilot the graduate analyst programme here in Hong Kong.
 I applied for it and was successful.

 How did you find the job so far?